 How to Apply

-1. View the application process guidelines on the Dean of Graduate Studies website.
+1. View the application process guidelines on the Graduate and Postdoctoral Studies website.

-At the end of the online application process, applicants will be asked to pay an application for of $90 CAN (students with Canadian transcripts) or $125 CAN (students with international transcripts) by credit card (MasterCard or Visa).
+Applicants will be required to pay an application fee of $90 CAN (students with Canadian transcripts only) or $125 CAN (students with international transcripts) by credit card (MasterCard or Visa).

-2. Once the fee is paid, applicants can go through GoSFU and see which documents are required to support their application.
-Most documents can be uploaded along with the online application, however for some types of documents, hard copies are still required.
+2. Once the fee is paid, applicants proceed through GoSFU to upload documents required to support their application.

-Note: You will not be able to upload any documents until the fee is paid.
+Note: Applicants will not be able to upload any documents until the application fee is paid.

 Questions about the application process?
-Contact the Graduate Secretary.
+Contact the Graduate Program Assistant.